urbanjost/M_CLI/README.md

   of command line keywords and values (typically not directly by a user, as automatically called when --usage option is supplied).

+- [specified](https://urbanjost.github.io/M_CLI/specified.3m_cli.html)  -- detect if a keyword was specified on the command line

 - [BOOK_M_CLI](https://urbanjost.github.io/M_CLI/BOOK_M_CLI.html) -- All manpages consolidated using JavaScript

 ### doxygen